MARINE

 thorough inspection.
 Attention to compliance with electrical standards is

-injury or death.
-Sea trials are strongly recommended and conducted at the
+personal injury or death.
+Sea trials are strongly recommended and conducted at

 authorized agent.
 If no sea trial is requested operation of propulsion